-Process Actions within the 50m x 10m transect Abundance of fauna habitat features estimated within the x 100m using a random meander (Cropper 1993) techniqu Fauna signs observed within the ESU or 100m x 100m us meander technique Level of fauna survey performed or required.
-An estimate of presence/absence or abundance of certain hab is recorded.
-These features are known to influence the preser species (eg. threatened species) and also the fauna assembla be predicted to occur on the site.
-The threatened species list of the desktop stage should be reviewed to determine likely press species on the site, based on habitat presence and condition.
-Signs of fauna presence on the site are assessed in terms of t species could be a threatened or conservation significant spec (2004) should be used to match fauna signs with species or sa collected and sent away for analysis.
-Survey effort expended for fauna habitat assessment and surv dependent upon the level of survey requested during the Envir Desktop Assessment Report and the site validation process (if for the site).
-The results of the fauna habitat and signs assess a description of the levels of fauna survey to be employed on sites: 1) General habitat assessment and daytime search A general habitat assessment and daytime search is the minimum level of fauna survey that must be employed on all sites.
-A random meander is used to collect information on fauna signs (as per above) and active searches according to the Active Searches and Observations methods in the Fauna Survey Guideline.
-There is no minimum time limit enforced for active searches and will vary depending upon the presence of habitat features on the site, although 15 minutes should be used as a rough guide.
+Process Actions Process within the 50m x 10m transect Abundance of fauna habitat features estimated within the ESU or 100m x 100m using a random meander (Cropper 1993) technique Fauna signs observed within the ESU or 100m x 100m using a random meander technique Level of fauna survey performed or required.
+An estimate of presence/absence or abundance of certain habitat features is recorded.
+These features are known to influence the presence of certain species (eg. threatened species) and also the fauna assemblage that could be predicted to occur on the site.
+The threatened species list generated at the desktop stage should be reviewed to determine likely presence of species on the site, based on habitat presence and condition.
+Signs of fauna presence on the site are assessed in terms of the likely species could be a threatened or conservation significant species.
+Triggs (2004) should be used to match fauna signs with species or samples collected and sent away for analysis.
+Survey effort expended for fauna habitat assessment and survey are dependent upon the level of survey requested during the Environmental Desktop Assessment Report and the site validation process (if completed for the site).
+The results of the fauna habitat and signs assessment will inform which signs should be targeted, if so required.
+The following provides a description of the levels of fauna survey to be employed on sites: 1) General habitat assessment and daytime search A general habitat assessment and daytime search is the minimum level of fauna survey that must be employed on all sites.
+A random meander is used to collect information on fauna signs (as per above) and active searches according to the Active Searches and Observations methods in the Fauna the site, although 15 minutes should be used as a rough guide.
 2) Comprehensive survey for all faunal groups including trapping The most intensive survey effort should be used on large sites and where the proposed activity is likely to result in a significant impact to the habitats on the site.
 Consultants must be engaged to conduct the fauna survey according to the scope of works provided by the Arrow Senior Ecologists.
 Arrow currently does not hold the necessary licences or permits to conduct trapping of fauna.
 The fauna survey should ideally be conducted over two seasons (preferably late winter / early spring and late wet season) and should utilise methods appropriate to the target fauna groups to account for species detectability constraints.
 3) Comprehensive survey for one or more faunal groups or species.
-4) Targeted survey for one or more threatened species. targetzero- STATUS: IFU REV: 1 DOC AUTHOR: Corporate Environment Adviser - Biodiversity & Fauna This document is UNCONTROLLED when printed 6/14
+OR 4) Targeted survey for one or more threatened species. targetzero ► zero incidents ► zero injuries 4) Targeted Survey for one or more threatened species.
+STATUS: IFU REV: 1 DOC AUTHOR: Corporate Environment Adviser - Biodiversity & Fauna This document is UNCONTROLLED when printed 6/14